 The statutory value of real property owned by the Housing Authority is included in Table 1, item 5, and equals the total of loans and grants receivable and the statutory value of land held by the Housing Authority.
-As required, the value for the properties held by the Housing Authority is as reported to the Department of Finance in August 2012 per Health and Safety Code 34176 (a) (2).
-During 2015-16, the Authority sold a property it owned to Faring Capital for a market-rate housing project.
+All land held by the former redevelopment agency for housing purposes was sold over the last few years for affordable housing projects.
+During 2016-17, the Authority sold a property it owned to Faring Capital for a market-rate housing project.
 The land was sold to Faring Capital for market value and the land sale proceeds deposited into the Housing Fund for future projects.
-Tables 3 and 4 show the specific properties and loans included in the total reported in Table 1.
+The land currently owned by the Housing Authority, all of which was purchased during 2016-17 is shown in Table 3.
+Table 4 shows the specific loans included under Loans and Grants Receivable in Table 1.